s8seer/dotfiles/user/qtile/README.md

-# My early 2022 qtile config
+# Early 2022 Qtile Config

 This has been discontinued for a long while, and possibly has been outdated.
 Anyways, the dependencies are: `picom, Hurmit NF (as NerdFont), Agave Font`